AndrewHany/Notification-System/README.md

 # Notification System
 >This is a notification system implemented using NodeJs/Mysql/Sequelize/RabbitMq.
-It's build with scalability in mind, so messages created are being produced on an queue, and there is sample model to consume the message queue, but there can be mulptiple consumers
+It's build with scalability in mind, so messages created are being produced on an queue, and consumers can process these messages (_includes a consumer example_)

 [![Build Status](https://travis-ci.com/AndrewHany/Notification-System.svg?branch=main)](https://travis-ci.com/AndrewHany/Notification-System)